-- 6 Sri Lanka's BAC activities were reported to be a mainly visual search. - 37 Vietnam has not reported the number of submunitions destroyed during EOD operations in 2007, but it is likely to be substantial.
+36 Sri Lanka's BAC activities were reported to be a mainly visual search.

 31 LIS data showed that four states were particularly impacted-Blue Nile, Central Equatoria, Eastern Equatoria, and Kassala-but generally debunked the myth that Sudan is as highly affected as Afghanistan.